 Busy, well-kept town = tourism.

-Bigger population in town = less driving everywhere, need for local shops, more taxes for the Marie, etc, etc.
+Bigger population in town = less driving everywhere, increased need for local shops; more taxes for the Marie, etc, etc.

-No doubt there is some huge, more sinister motive for the construction of all the yellow and pink boxes, to do with local politics and bigger taxes coming from all the supermarkets now clustering around this town like ugly, square battleships; but there just seems to be a total lack of future thinking.
+No doubt there is some bigger motive for the construction of all the yellow and pink boxes, to do with local politics and bigger taxes coming from all the supermarkets now clustering around this town like ugly, square battleships; but there just seems to be a total lack of future thinking.

-Anyway . . . where was I?....no idea.
-But here's a picture of the balcony attached to our old house in town to demonstrate how much greenery, flowers and thus insects and birds one 3m x 1m space can hold.
-It was just enough space to take tea on, listen to the swallows wheezing in the summer skies and sit gazing up the road at Madame Cat-Hater planning her next death attack.
+Anyway . . . where was I?
+No idea.
+But here's a picture of the balcony attached to our old town house to demonstrate how much greenery, flowers and thus insects and birds one 3m x 1m space can hold.
+It was just enough space to take tea on, listen to the swallows wheezing in the summer skies and sit gazing up the road at Madame cat-hater planning her next death attack.
 Enough to feel you could experience 'the great outside', and be able to walk up the road for a fresh baguette.